TUMFTM/Wale-Net/README.md

 ## Data

-* The full dataset for training can be downloaded [here](https://syncandshare.lrz.de/dl/fiRsZFzqZAxEkWZEBHYJnSAt/commonroad.zip).
+* The full dataset for training can be downloaded [here](https://syncandshare.lrz.de/getlink/fiEMDu8y8rNk1kNasqUqdH4r/commonroad_dataset.zip).
 Alternatively a new dataset can be generated with the `tools/commonroad_dataset.py` script.
+To start a training unpack the folders `cr_dataset` and `sc_img_cr` into the `/data/` directory and follow the steps above.
 * CommonRoad scenes can be downloaded [here](https://gitlab.lrz.de/tum-cps/commonroad-scenarios).